 With no income, comes no meals.
 Enter Mama’s Kitchen.
 This volunteer-driven, nonprofit organization prepares and delivers food to people in San Diego affected by cancer or AIDS.
 Lourdes enjoys three healthy and nutritious meals a day thanks to the people at Mama’s Kitchen.
 To Lourdes, the meals give her comfort in knowing that she’s being given the nutritional strength to battle back against her breast cancer, which is so important to a woman’s fight against the disease.

-Through Komen-funded grants, she’s able to pay Breast Cancer Solutions for transportation to and from treatments, Family Health Centers of San Diego for patient navigation services, Sharp Coronado for her mammogram, and Sharp Chula Vista for radiation therapy.
+Through Komen-funded grants, Breast Cancer Solutions pays for her transportation to and from treatments, Family Health Centers of San Diego provides her patient navigation services, she went to Sharp Coronado for her mammogram, and Sharp Chula Vista for radiation therapy.

 “I’m so grateful.
 I’d either be starving or dead right now if I didn’t have this support,” says a surviving Lourdes.